MartyJan/SAD-SLAM/README.md

 The results are demonstrated in our [video](https://youtu.be/dVUWtoyijMk) and [report](https://github.com/MartyJan/SAD-SLAM/blob/main/report.pdf): we validated our proposed SAD-SLAM on some datasets and experiments.
-Three subtopics will be mainly discussed in the following sections, including two solutions and one experiment; they are all included in their individual directories.
+Three topics will be mainly discussed in the following sections, including our two proposed methods and one experiment; and they are all included in their individual directories.

 ---